 Enter Alan Watts, a young, hungry and motivated climber.
 Watts began climbing here in 1975 and it didn’t take him long to work through the established routes, which topped out at 5.11d.
 He began exploring the “blank” (read: unprotectable) faces in between the cracks and eventually, this approach would lead to what many consider the first official “sport route”, Watts Tots (5.12b) in 1982.
 The rest is history.
 If you’re interested in more on the early days of sport climbing, I highly recommend picking up a copy of Hangdog Days by Jeff Smoot.

 The climbing itself is mostly vertical and crimpy, but some steeper walls full of huecos and jugs do exist.
 Listing all the classic routes is beyond the scope of this article, but I do want to share with you my favorite moderate, 5 Gallon Buckets (5.8).
 It is a fully bolted jug-haul up gigantic huecos, for about 70 feet.
 Just so fun!
-For the die hard trad climber, there are a few select gear lines, such as the four-pitch Zion (5.10a).
+For the die hard trad climber, there are a few select gear lines as good as the climbing in the Gunks, such as the four-pitch Zion (5.10a).
 Or trek down to the Lower Gorge, with basalt column gear climbing similar to Trout Creek.

 It is no exaggeration to say that Smith Rock was the birthplace of modern sport climbing in America.

 Smith Rock State Park - Good to Know

 Oregon’s crown-jewel.
 A world-renowned historic crag with about 1,500 routes, from 5.3 to 5.14d.
 The site of the first sport routes in the U.S., as well as the first 5.14

 Great for all abilities and all styles, but sport climbs are the majority

 Shoulder season crag, best in spring and fall.
 Dry climate with nearly 300 days of sunshine a year

 Parking is $5/day, or $30 for the season